Skip to content

 • a supply of entrepreneurs who can turn ideas into global companies like the Israelis or Americans

-• a supply of talented executives in fast growing industries like technology that can do the coding, do the tech work
+• a supply of talented executives in fast-growing industries like technology that can do the coding do the tech work

 We must do something, we must engage, nominate yourself to go on the boards of Kiwi companies to give them an outside-in perspective.
 Do like Bridget Coates, Derek Handley, Phil Veal and Claudia Batten – find a way onto the Boards – yes I know it is an ‘old-blue-rinse-club’ the Director pool in NZ, both men and women and it was very challenging for these people to break through, but they did, and so should you, because it does and will make a difference.

-If you are from the tech industry, and you know how to hire and train more people to get into the tech industry, we need you in NZ, because our fast growing tech companies are sucking up all available talent and not investing enough to fill the gap of what is likely 10,000 jobs right now.
-Actually our big companies that are growing fast are not investing enough in the future pipeline of talent.
+If you are from the tech industry, and you know how to hire and train more people to get into the tech industry, we need you in NZ, because our fast-growing tech companies are sucking up all available talent and not investing enough to fill the gap of what is likely 10,000 jobs right now.
+Actually, our big companies that are growing fast are not investing enough in the future pipeline of talent.

-If you have influence with government, get them to open up the board participation on government boards particularly from offshore and get the investor migrant rules changed which are seeing over 85% of $3.5 – 4 billion of new money coming into NZ sitting in Government bonds rather than being directed to support the growth ambitions of our next generation of Kiwi success stories.
+If you have influence with the government, get them to open up the board participation on government boards particularly from offshore and get the investor migrant rules changed which are seeing over 85% of $3.5 – 4 billion of new money coming into NZ sitting in Government bonds rather than being directed to support the growth ambitions of our next generation of Kiwi success stories.

 So don’t relax and think, she’ll be right, because it won’t, we must do much more – key message, get involved, it will make a difference.